LeHero921/QS_Interactions/README.md

 You also need to implement the functions given by InteractionModule.

 <h4> 2.
 Access Interactions in code</h4>
-Interactions are trigegred through the OnInteract method of a InteractionTarget.
+Interactions are triggered through the OnInteract method of a InteractionTarget.
 You can either implement the Interact call in a custom script by referencing a InteractionTarget or by triggering it with the InteractionTrigger (uses raycasts).

 <br><br>
 <h4>More documentation coming soon™️</h4>